drone-plugins/drone-artifactory/docs/GRADLE_README.md

 "username" should be set as a valid username using which the access token was created "password" should be set as the access token value, access token will be a very long string

+## Notes on Build-Info Behavior
+- Upload, download, and add-build-dependencies save build-info partials locally.
+Use `publish-build-info` to aggregate and publish, or set `publish_build_info: true` to publish in the same step.
+- Use `command: cleanup` with `build_name` and `build_number` to remove local cached build-info for that build.

 ### Gradle Publish step with build discard additional parameters
 ```yaml